lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## Group OSCORE

 This section analyzes the overhead of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 Group OSCORE defines a pairwise mode where each member of the group can efficiently derive a symmetric pairwise key with any other member of the group for pairwise OSCORE communication.
-Additional requirements compared to {{RFC8613}} is that ID Context is always included in requests and that Sender ID is always included in responses.
-Assuming 1 byte ID Context and Sender ID this adds 2 bytes to requests and 1 byte to responses.
+Additional requirements compared to {{RFC8613}} is that ID Context is always included in requests.
+Assuming 1 byte ID Context and Sender ID this adds 2 bytes to requests.

 The below calculation Option Delta = ‘9’, ID Context = ‘’, Sender ID = ‘42’, and Sequence Number = ‘05’, and is only an example.
 ID Context = ‘’ would be the standard for local deployments only having a single group.